-We already know that dog food can cost a pretty penny.
-While some people may associate higher cost of pet food with higher quality dog food ingredients, one must really question this line of thinking.
-How many of the ingredients in your dog's food can you recognize, pronounce or understand?
+Dog food can cost a pretty penny.
+While some pet owners may associate higher cost of pet food with higher quality dog food ingredients, in some cases, this line of thinking needs to be questioned.

-Not all dog foods are created equal, and expensive dog food brands certainly don't always equal the best dog food ingredients.
+Not all dog foods are created equal, and expensive dog food brands certainly are not always made with best ingredients.
 Unfortunately, there are pet food manufacturers, companies and brands out there that let the potential for profit overshadow the need for providing a high quality, wholesome and safe dog food.

 1 Unsafe Artificial Preservatives

 On a high level, consumers know that preservatives are used to preserve food.
 However, what they don’t know is that preservatives are often used to increase the shelf life of the fats and oils within dog food.
-But as Sarah Taylor wrote in her top dog foods article, it's one of the things to watch out for when picking the best dog food brand.
+It's one of the things to watch out for when picking the best dog food brand.

 But not all preservatives are bad.